mind2hand/Digital-Stethoscope-Using-Matlab/README.md

 The software analyses the audio input of a Audio Interface UMC 204, but it can be adapted to the pc inboard audio interface.

 It was also part of the project to build the hardware of the digital stethoscope.
-I'm annexing the hardware KiCad files.
+I'm annexing the hardware squematics and its PCB layout.

 The abstract of the thesis was the following, the complete thesis will be uploaded after the presentation.